jeslinyeoh/Frogger_Refactored/README.md

 ### 1. **File Organisation**

-A. Classes are reallocated into packages according to their functionality to improve readabilty.
+A. Classes are reallocated into packages according to their functionality to improve readability.

 - **Application**
 contains _Main.java_ and parent classes which are not directly edited during changes.